 Welcome Chieri, Alicia, and Debalina!

 W. Garrett Owen is an Assistant Professor and Extension Specialist of floriculture, greenhouse and controlled-environment crop production in the Department of Horticulture at the University of Kentucky.
 He has an appointment in research, teaching and Extension.
-His area of expertise is controlled environment specialty crop production; plant nutrition; production problem diagnostics; and young herbaceous perennial plant propagation.
+His area of expertise is controlled environment specialty crop production; plant nutrition; plant growth regulation; and production problem diagnostics.